Wildlander-mod/Support/Docs/Modding.md

 - Run the reqtificator whenever you change the load order.

 Close mod organizer - and use the launcher to start the game.

 ---

-## Known Mod Issues/Incompatibilities

-The following Types of mods are NOT Compatible. (cause game breaking bugs)
-> * Any Alternate start mod.
-(Skyrim reloaded reborn is included in the list, which acts as a alternate start mod.
-It cannot be removed and replaced with something else)
-> * Any Mod which affects the perk trees E.g. Ordinator
-> * Truly Absorb Dragon Souls, DSAMG - Dragon Soul Absorb More Glorious and Dragon Remains (prevents the main quest from firing upon killing a dragon)
-> * Cold & Wet SE - causes Various CTD
-> * Populated Cities Towns Village SE - Can cause the game to bug out into an endless loading scene when entering cities.
-COC'ing into one of the cities shops and leaving into the city from there circumvents and fixes it for some time
-> * New Races (unless requiem patch available) Requiem won’t start and will return you to the main menu.
-> * Skyrim Together (Just doesnt work)
-> * Enhanced character edit - Not compatible with racemenu, which cannot be disabled.

-The following Mods are extremely script heavy, Will possibly break your game.
-> *  Open Cities (also requires a tonne of manual patching)
-> *  Sexlab Separate Orgasms (known to cause fps degradation/script bloat)

-The following types of mods have Issues
-> *  New creatures/enemies/NPC's/followers   (unless requiem patch available) - Note: for enemies - they are generally added as unleveled, and in requiem this means they are always level 1. for NPC's and Followers - they will be missing the requiem perks and may also be unleveled (ergo level 1)
-> *  Dead NPC Body Cleaner Remover (caused Immortal Vampires when you attempt to burn them, also causes civil war patrols to scream like banshee's)
-> *  New Quest area mods   (unless requiem patch available) - Note: This is because new area's generally add new creatures/enemies/NPC's and followers
-> *  3Tweaks/BTweaks (Wont be compatible OUT OF THE BOX - It changes so much stuff, that it won't be compatible with anything without 3tweaks dedicated patch - which just doesn't exist for the bulk of the mods in the list - Including Wildlander.esp itself).

----